nehasawant99/SOC-Analyst-preparation/Event ID 4624/Notes.md

 * It comes from an unusual IP.
 * It is followed by suspicious activity.
 * It involves a privileged account unexpectedly.

+# Learning Summary
+4624 = Successful logon.

+A successful login is not automatically safe.

+Always consider:
+* Who logged in?
+* When?
+* Where?
+* What happened afterwards?
+* Build a timeline before concluding.
+* Use 4624 and 4625 together to understand authentication events